-This is going to be my first article on the SEO module of the year 2019.
-Before even, we plunge in the depth of SEO, let’s talk about google page rank.
+This is going to be my first article on the SEO module.
+Before even, we plunge into the depth of SEO, let’s talk about google page rank.
 This interesting ranking algorithm was made by the founder of Google Larry Page and Sergey Brin.
-Whenever someone googles something online the SEPR aka Search Engine Page Results shows them the most relevant high-quality content.
+Whenever someone googles something online the SERP aka Search Engine Page Results shows them the most relevant high-quality content.
 This content is as per the user’s search terms.
 This page ranking algorithm is one of the over 200+ google factors when it comes to ranking web pages.
 However, this is not the only considering factor when deciding page rank by Google.

 Big Question.
-Does google page rank still matters?
+Does google page rank still matters in SEO ranking?

 Since PageRank is only one factor in the Google ranking algorithm, it’s important to remember that a high PageRank does not guarantee high rankings — but it can significantly help.

 As we were talking earlier that Google does not share the PR (Page Rank) data.
 The page rank toolbar which is available as Google Page rank toolbar as a chrome extension does not work.

 Even if you add the said extension to your chrome browser, it shows “ERR” in the page rank section.
 Although it does give out a few other details like the “Alexa Rank” and other shared values.
 However, the page rank section gives nothing.

 Since Google wants to return page one results that are high quality, relevant, and trustworthy.
 It may return web pages with better PageRank scores higher up in the SERPs.
 Although, Google page rank is only one of many ranking factors taken into consideration.

 Now the question is that how does this page ranking works.
 Let’s get into the google page ranking methodology.
 When a website “X” links to your web page it passes on link juice or in other words it is endorsing your site.
 Basically, it means that the other site is casting vote for your web page.
 Google takes into consideration all of these link votes.